Dragonmonk111/layer-sdk/packages/storage/src/plus/README.md

 All logic and functions are the same, args and results have been modified to support these changes for the different storage interface.

-This means the pulsar app modules can use a `cw-storage-plus`-like interface to manage the internal state, which should be familiar to cosmwasm devs (and maybe allow easier porting between pulsar modules and cosmwasm contracts)
+This means the slay3r app modules can use a `cw-storage-plus`-like interface to manage the internal state, which should be familiar to cosmwasm devs (and maybe allow easier porting between slay3r modules and cosmwasm contracts)

 ## TODO